modaresimr/auto-profiler/README.md

 - Allow depth: you can easily find the time consuming function
 - Allow loop or multiple function call
 - Allow recursive function call
+- Disable it globaly by Profiler.GlobalDisable=True to save time :)
 ## Installation

 Release version: